-Three semester unit courses accepted from accredited colleges.
 Curriculum plan subject to change.

-To get credit for any course applicable to an Associate in Arts Degree in Nursing, students must receive a grade of 'C' or better.
+To get credit for any course applicable to an AA in Nursing, students must receive a grade of 'C' or better.

 When the LVN student has successfully completed the AA in Nursing program, the student will be given credit for previous vocational nursing education equivalent to 18 units.